The Welsh Xtrem The Club / WXT 4×4 Club

 - You will continue to monitor the serviceability of your vehicle throughout the event and will take the necessary action as required to maintain it.

-- All entrants must be 16 or over and vehicles must comply with Nora Code Of Conduct. challenge Vehicles must also have a working horn, seatbelts for all seats in use, towing points front and rear & carry a tow strop.
+- All entrants must be 16 or over and vehicles must comply with NORA Challenge Event Regulations.
+Vehicles must also have a working horn, seatbelts for all seats in use, towing points front and rear & carry a tow strop.
 Horns will be used to notify an emergency.
 On hearing horns competitors, should attempt to assist/ locate the problem or notify marshals.

-- All competitors (driver and co-driver) are to attend ALL briefings and sign on to say they have attended a penalty may also be given you will be stopped from competing until briefed.
+- Due to Covid restrictions at signing on 1 person at a time is to attend the desk and both are to attend ALL briefings and sign on to say they have attended a penalty may also be given and will be stopped from competing until briefed.
+Please bring your own pen to both.

 - Vehicles must display number boards at all times and also sponsor decals.

-- Hi Level Day Time running lights are required for all Sections these must be turned on if visibility is low.
+- Hi Level Day Time running lights are required for the Super Sunday these must be turned on if visibility is low.

-- Vehicles must carry an emergency first aid kit, spill kit and fire extinguisher.
-All items must be securely stowed within a vehicle and as per Nora Code Of Conduct.
+- Vehicles must carry an emergency first aid kit, eye wash, hand sanitiser, spill kit and fire extinguisher.
+All items must be securely stowed within a vehicle and as per NORA requirements.

 - Competitors are not allowed to smoke while competing.

-- A blanket speed limit of 10mph covers all the site to include access roads.
-Any vehicle exceeding this will be disqualified only one warning given.
+- A blanket speed limit of 10mph covers all access roads and any vehicle exceeding this will be disqualified only one warning given.

-- Camp Site and Pit Site speed limit is walking speed.
+- Camp Site and Pit Site speed limit is walking speed the co-driver is advised to lead the car through this area

 - In the event of a breakdown, repairs must be carried out on a suitable ground sheet.
 Try to limit any spillage of fuel or oil.
 In the event of any spillage a spill kit must be used and a marshal must be informed.